Remember when Andruw Jones was a Major League Baseball phenom?

 When, at 21 years old, the fleet-footed home run-hitting centerfielder for the Atlanta Braves clobbered 31 home runs and stole 27 bases in 1998 while patrolling the outfield with a glove the size of Texas?

-Andruw Jones went on to do some pretty amazing things in MLB.
+Andruw Jones went on to do some pretty amazing things in MLB, aside from narrowly missing out on a World Series ring on multiple occasions.
 A measly 434 home runs.
 More than 150 stolen bases.
 Five All-Star games.
-Ten Gold Glove awards (freakin’ 10 in a row, too!).
+Ten Gold Glove awards (freakin' 10 in a row, too!).
 One incredible 2005 campaign in which he hit 51 home runs and posted 128 RBIs, both league highs.
+If that isn't the resume of a Hall of Famer, I don't know what is.

-The 44-year-old’s career officially came to a close in 2016 after a brief stint with the New York Yankees and the Tohoku Rakuten Golden Eagles in Japan.
-Since then, he’s served as a special assistant to the Braves, but more importantly as a dad to his son and future MLB Draft pick, Druw Jones.
+The 44-year-old's potential Hall of Fame career officially came to a close in 2016 after a brief stint with the New York Yankees and the Tohoku Rakuten Golden Eagles in Japan.
+Since then, he's served as a special assistant to the Braves, but more importantly as a dad to his son and future MLB Draft pick, Druw Jones.

 Druw Jones is the son of Andruw and his ex-wife Nicole Derick.